 The Battery Powered Plating Pen operates at a range of 3.0 – 5.0 volts.
-This can be modified by replacing one of the batteries with the Battery Replacer (included in the kit) This will reduce the voltage level of your pen when you need to silver plate with the Silver Pen Plating Solution.
+If you want to use the Silver Pen Plating Solution that is included in this kit, you will need to reduce the voltage of your pen by replacing one of the batteries with the Battery Replacer (included in the kit).
 For instructions on use, please see the product page HERE.
 Your battery pen is also shipped with the batteries separate to the pen.
 Once your pen arrives, all you have to do is slip the three batteries (positive end in first) into the battery holder and screw the battery cover back up and you can start plating.
 And of course, once the batteries eventually need to be replaced, simply insert three new AAA batteries – no need to throw away the pen and buy a completely new one!

 The battery pen has the same exchangeable pen electrodes as our rectifier powered plating pen.
 This means you can match the pen plating solution you’re using to the most suitable pen electrode.
 So, if you were going to use our silver pen plating solution, you could swap the platinum pen electrode with our silver pen electrode for top quality silver pen plating.